 Have a look at some of the examples of great and affordable places we like.

 This place is SO awesome and we will definitely stay there once we are back in Malapascua.
 It has cozy and comfy private native Filipino huts surrounded by beautiful nature, breakfast for $4 and FREE YOGA in the morning close to the beach.
 Bargain!

-Enjoy your time in Malapascua and we hope you will see tresher shark or at least a tail like we did 🙂
+Enjoy your time in Malapascua and we hope you will see thresher sharks or at least a tail like we did 🙂

-PIN IT TO SHARE IT WITH YOUR FRIENDS
+PIN IT AND SHARE IT WITH YOUR FRIENDS

 DISCLAIMER: Please note, that some of the links mentioned above are affiliate links and we will earn a little percentage of the sale if you purchase through our links at no extra cost to you.
 This helps us to keep our website running.
 We highly appreciate your support.